 Discipline: The recent implementation of the biometric scanners allows the caretakers to keep track of when the hostel-dwellers enter and leave the block.
-The caretakers are friendly, but don’t attempt to bend the rules around them.
-Adhere well to the curfew time (9:30 on normal days and 11:00 on examination days), and you’ll stay out of trouble.
+The caretakers are friendly but don’t attempt to bend the rules around them.
+Adhere well to the curfew time (10:00 P.M. on normal days and 11:00 P.M. on examination days), and you’ll stay out of trouble.

-Location: Situated behind the 12th block, the block has three floors, a TV room and a washing room that has four washing machines.
+Location: Situated behind the 12th block, the block has three floors and a TV room as well.

 Wi-Fi: The connection here is fairly decent, with very rare surges.